ICHEC-learn/python-hpc/_episodes/01-python-in-hpc.md

 > need to log in.
 If you are already an ICHEC user and are partaking in this course live, please use your course
 > account only.
 >
-> You can log in using the following command
+> You can log in using the following command;
 >
 > ~~~
 > $ ssh courseXX@kay.ichec.ie